 Depositing with Neteller

 How this is all works: you simply request funds to be moved from your home bank account to Neteller account.
 Once you have these have these funds you can spend them using your Neteller account at any of the 1700 online merchants that accept Neteller payments.
-Dozens of online casinos such as Bet365 and Royal Panda are Neteller merchants.
+Dozens of online casinos such as Royal Panda and Betway are Neteller merchants.

 Cashing Out with Neteller